nextbreakpoint/infrastructure-as-code/README.md

 ### Generate certificates

-A certificate is required in order to secure access via HTTPS.
+Several certificates are required in order to secure HTTP connections between servers.

-Create a certificate using the script:
+Create the certificates using the script:

     sh generate_certificates.sh

 ### Create VPCs and subnets

-VPCs and subnets are required to run EC2 instances, including the instances used to build AMIs with Packer.
-Also a Bastion server is required in order to access machines which don't have a public IP address for security reason.
+VPCs and subnets are required to run EC2 instances, including the instances used to build AMI images with Packer.
+Also a Bastion server is required in order to access machines which don't have a public IP address.

-A simple network configuration which is suitable for production have one VPC with three public subnets in three different availability zones and three private subnets in three different availability zones, and an additional VPC with at least one public subnet for the Bastion server.
+The simplest network configuration which is suitable for production requires one VPC with three public subnets and three private subnets, in different availability zones.
-The public subnets must have an internet gateway, and the private subnets must have a NAT box each to prevent uncontrolled access.
+Also the public subnets must have an internet gateway, and the private subnets must have a NAT box each to prevent uncontrolled access.
+An additional VPC with one public subnet is required for the Bastion server.

     PLEASE BE AWARE OF COSTS OF RUNNING EC2 INSTANCES ON AWS

 Create VPCs and subnets using the script: